mpadillagarcia/My-Portfolio/README.md

 ##

-This web portfolio was developed following the explanations and advice from the Midudev channel.
+This web portfolio was developed following the explanations and advice from Midudev channel.
 This approach allows you to follow the steps gradually and understand each key aspect of the website.